xmos/lib_xua/doc/rst/opt_spdif_tx.rst

 |endfullwidth|

-In addition, the developer may choose which tile the S/PDIF transmitter runs on, see :ref:`opt_spdif_tx_tile_defines`.
+In addition, the developer may choose which tile the S/PDIF transmitter runs on, see the following :ref:`defines<opt_spdif_tx_tile_defines>`:

 .. _opt_spdif_tx_tile_defines: